Horsham: Town centre

-Horsham has grown up around the Carfax (an open pedestrianised square).
-To the south of the Carfax is the Causeway.
+The name Carfax is likely of Norman origin – a corruption of 'Quatre Voies' (four ways) or 'Carrefour', a place where four roads meet.
+The Carfax was formerly known as "Scarfoulkes", the derivation of which is uncertain.
+Two other places in England share the name: the Carfax in Oxford and the Carfax in Winchester.

+The town centre's south is the Causeway.
 This street consists of houses erected in the 17th, 18th, and early 19th century and is lined with ancient London Plane trees.
-The Horsham Museum is at the north end opposite to the recently developed former headquarters of the R.S.P.C.A.
+The Horsham Museum is at the north end opposite to the recently developed former headquarters of the RSPCA.
 At the south end of the Causeway is the Church of England parish church of St. Mary: Norman in origin, rebuilt in the 13th century and restored in 1864–65 by the Gothic revival architect S.S.
 Teulon.
-The area immediately to the south of the parish church is known as Normandy.
+The area immediately to the south east of the parish church is known as Normandy.
 It was formerly an area of artisans cottages and an ancient well.
+A short walk along the banks of the Arun in a south-easterly direction is Chesworth Farm, an area of open public access.

+Swan Walk is a shopping centre which opened in 1976 and was enclosed with a glass roof in 1989 with the addition of Springfield Court.
+It takes its name from the Swan Inn that once stood where the pedestrian area now enters West Street, the old name being honoured by the bronze swan statues to the back of the centre and a mosaic in the middle.
+The shopping centre once enclosed the Capital Theatre which was built in the 1930s and was sandwiched between shops and a multi-storey car park from 1976 until its demolition in early 1983 when Marks & Spencer bought the site to build their store that opened in 1984.

+A shopping area and public square, the Forum, opened in 2003 to the south of West Street.
 Fifty metres south is the River Arun.
-On the northern bank is Prewett's Mill, and on the south side is the town's cricket field.
-A short walk along the banks of the Arun in a south-easterly direction is Chesworth Farm, an area of open public access.
+On the northern bank is Prewett's Mill and on the south side is the town's cricket field.

+East Street joins the A281 and passes under a railway bridge (the line from London Victoria to Littlehampton).
+The road becomes Queen Street and the area becomes Iron Bridge (named after the railway bridge).
+The area consists of mainly Victorian and Edwardian houses to the north of Brighton Road, whilst to the south, there are areas of inter- and post-war housing.
+This area is known as the East Side.

-To the north of the Carfax is a park, Horsham Park, the remnant of what was formerly the Hurst Park Estate.
+Horsham Park, a remnant of the former Hurst Park Estate, is in the northern end of the centre.
 The park has football pitches, a wildlife pond and tennis courts.
 Leisure facilities, including a swimming complex and a gymnastic centre, have been built on land around the park.